George Logothetis: Career

-The Libra Group has also expanded beyond its core businesses of shipping, aviation, real estate, hotels and hospitality, and renewable energy, to include a variety of interests including helicopter leasing, financial services and diversified investments, media, and construction.
+Libra Group has also expanded beyond its core businesses of maritime, aerospace, real estate, hotels/hospitality, and renewable energy, to include a variety of diversified investments such as media, rare earth minerals, and sleep products.
 Between 2008 and 2014, the company purchased $7 billion to $7.5 billion of assets globally.
-As of 2017, the Libra Group owns and operates 30 subsidiary companies around the world.
+As of 2023, Libra Group owns and operates 20 subsidiary companies around the world.

+In 2024, Libra Group announced that the Group had exited the container shipping market after selling close to 100 vessels for more than $2 billion over several years to focus on innovation and sustainability as new drivers of growth.

+In 2023, Libra formed a new aerospace subsidiary (SLI) to tap into the projected $1 trillion space economy.
+Libra Group aims to become the world's first space leasing company offering satellites, spaceports, and other infrastructure.
+Libra is setting up a station in the Alaskan Arctic, vital for polar orbits to monitor climate change.
+In April 2024, SLI purchased a second ground station in Piteå, Sweden.

 Logothetis has been an advocate for and an investor in Greece during the Greek financial crisis.
-And as a result of the crisis, he has become a sought-after business leader for his opinions on investing in Greece and in Greek assets, products, and industries.
-In June 2012, following prime minister Antonis Samaras's election and instatement, he emphasised that the promise of governmental stability was bringing back business confidence and individual confidence in Greece, and noted Libra Group's numerous recent and projected Greek investments and businesses.
+As a result of the crisis, he has become a sought-after business leader for his opinions on investing in Greece and in Greek assets, products, and industries.
+In June 2012, following prime minister Antonis Samaras's election, he emphasized that the promise of governmental stability was bringing back business confidence and individual confidence in Greece, and noted Libra Group's numerous recent and projected Greek investments and businesses.
 In March 2013, he cited Samaras's coalition government's relieving the Greek eurozone crisis as a reason investors were returning to, and should continue to return to, Greece.
 In late 2013, he sounded a cautionary note concerning the "buying frenzy" occurring in the slump-ridden shipping sector.
 Speaking to a reporter in January 2014 at Davos, he encouraged businesspersons to see the opportunity available in Greece, and stated that he felt that 2014 would be "the year of Greek growth".
-He reiterated his optimism in March 2014, noting that the Libra Group had invested $500 million in Greece since 2012.
+He reiterated his optimism in March 2014, noting that Libra Group had invested $500 million in Greece since 2012.